stereopickle/mental_health_index/README.md

 ## Final Model
 ### Residuals
-Liberally speaking, our residual is approximately normal.
+Liberally speaking, our residual is approximately normal, but not quite.
+Further investigation is necessary.
 ![residual distribution](/PNG/resid_dist.png)

 High variance, but generally its homoscedasticity is a-okay.
 Slight over-estimation on both end.